Pokeglitch/poketre2/abstract-rgbds/README.md

 # Future Work

+## General
+  * More explanation about predefined Interfaces

 ## Interfaces
   * Introduce properties to the workspace while an Interface is open, just as methods are